wlwl2/chinese-utils/README.md

 `ChineseUtils.pinyinToAlphabet(string)`

-Removes the tone marks from a Pinyin `string` (keeps the original case of the Pinyin and any spaces/whitespace).
+Removes the tone marks from a Pinyin `string` and keeps the original case of the Pinyin and any spaces/whitespace.
 This is also known as accent folding.

 Returns a `string` with just plain English and no tone marks (keeps the original case of the Pinyin).